h-greggc/gclaycamp/content/post/2020-08-24-finding-the-decision-objectives/index.md

 There are decision situations designed to update a decision or prioritization model with new information, criteria or re-scaled judgments and for which the fundamental objectives are well-established and understood by the decision making team.
 Such is frequently the case in a regulatory environment where the fundamental objective exists within a specific regulation or standard.
 The discussion about and definition of means-ends objectives helps the decision team focus on how the fundamental objectives are or might be achieved using new ideas, data and procedures.

-Certainly, it is possible to charge a working group with solving means-ends objectives-focused problem.
+Certainly, it is possible to charge a working group with finding the best means-ends objectives for a value-focused decision.
 But, if the group does not articulate the connections among the means-ends objectives with the overarching fundamental objectives, the decision will not likely be as robust as it could be otherwise.
-Often, the urge to produce “tangible results” for an organization shifts the team’s focus to defining means-ends objectives before clearly defining the fundamental objectives.
+Often, the urge to produce “tangible results” (below) for an organization shifts the team’s focus to defining means-ends objectives before clearly defining the fundamental objectives.

 # 3 Decision making by teams